 Step 4: Local Business Profiles Review

 As mentioned above, SEO is not just about making edits to your website.
-And when it comes to ranking for locally focused keywords like “new york city plumber,” then Google takes into account all of your online business profiles.
-For example, your business profiles on Google My Business, Yelp, Facebook, and all the other major business directories online need to be complete, accurate, and up-to-date with your business information.
+And when it comes to ranking for locally-focused keywords like “new york city plumber,” then Google takes into account all of your online business profiles.
+For example, your business profiles on Google, Yelp, Facebook, and all the other major business directories online need to be complete, accurate, and up-to-date with your business information.

-To check if your business profiles are set up correctly, use the free Moz Local tool.
+To check if your business profiles are set up correctly, use the free Moz Local tool (again, make sure to create a free account here first).
 Simply search for your business name and zip code, and then click on the correct business profile to view your report.
 You’ll see how many major business profiles are set up correctly, how many are incomplete, and how much of your information is inconsistent.
 If you find a very low score using this tool, then chances are the website you’re reviewing is not investing in SEO.

 Now on to the final step…

 Step 5: Blog Review

 Of all the steps, this one is the easiest to check.
 Does the website have an active blog?
 While a blog alone does not improve your chances of ranking, it is a good sign that the business is investing in ongoing SEO.
 To understand why I’ll quickly explain some of the key SEO benefits of a blog: